cryinkfly/Solid-Edge-for-Linux/README.md

 ---

+## Getting Started

+Install Solid Edge for Linux client:

+1.)
+Download the original installer from the website of this program!

+2.)
+Open a terminal and run this command:

+    cd Downloads && WINEPREFIX="$HOME/.wineprefixes/solidedge" wine Solid_Edge_Community_*.exe

+---

 ## Important Notice

 With the help of my script, You get a way to install Solid Edge on your Linux system.